[WANT THE SHORTCUT? I’ve got an entire Pinboard of color pairing inspiration!]

 (Little-known fact: I am a confirmed animal nerd.
 Ask me anything.
 No, really.)

 I don’t have a graphic design degree, but the people who design candy bar packaging and laundry soap labels and boxes of cereal DO.
 And yes, some of those combinations are intended to be a bit garish as a way to attract consumer attention, but there are still colorful lessons to be learned.
 Especially from higher-end and women-centric products, non-foods, and boutique-y or handmade goods.

 Graphic advertisements are another great source.
 Anything that is more focused on selling you a lifestyle or concept than an actual, physical product is best.
 But most splashy print ads will offer some inspiration.
 This Nike ad is a favorite of mine regardless of colors, but hey, I’m totally loving that magenta, purple, and mustard yellow mixture, aren’t you?

 Again, leave it to the pros.
 Someone who is designing textiles has SERIOUS color-combining expertise.
 If you love a pattern, you probably love the colors within that pattern.
 Look around your wardrobe and see if you can’t recreate the grouping with solid-colored pieces you already own.
-And if you don’t own a ton of patterns but like this idea, cruise fabric stores, yarn stores, or just Google Liberty Print and see what strikes your fancy.
+And if you don’t own a ton of patterns but like this idea, cruise fabric stores, craft stores, or just Google Liberty Print and see what strikes your fancy.

-I also draw tons of inspiration from my fellow bloggers, and from the various catalogs and magazines that land in my mailbox, but those are fairly obvious resources.
-And, for the record, six years ago I was convinced that orange ONLY went with brown and that black looked great with everything.
+I also draw tons of inspiration from my fellow bloggers, Pinterest, and from the various catalogs and magazines that land in my mailbox, but those are fairly obvious resources.
+And, for the record, ten years ago I was convinced that orange ONLY went with brown and that black looked great with everything.
 Although I’ve always loved color, my desire to explore and experiment with it has grown very slowly over the years.